dart-lang/tools/pkgs/markdown/benchmark/input.md

 well by passing `dart test -p chrome path/to/test.dart`.
 `test` will take care of starting the browser and loading the tests, and all the results will be reported on the command line just like for VM tests.
-In fact, you can even run tests on both platforms with a single command: `dart run test -p chrome,vm path/to/test.dart`.
+In fact, you can even run tests on both platforms with a single command: `dart test -p chrome,vm path/to/test.dart`.

 ### Restricting Tests to Certain Platforms